mzazon/awesome-cloud-projects/aws/analytics-ready-s3-tables/analytics-ready-s3-tables.md

 ## Prerequisites

-1. AWS account with administrator permissions for S3, S3 Tables, Athena, and AWS Glue
+1. AWS account with administrator permissions for S3, S3 Tables, Athena, AWS Glue, and Lake Formation
 2. AWS CLI v2 installed and configured (or AWS CloudShell)
 3. Basic knowledge of SQL and Apache Iceberg table format
 4. Understanding of AWS analytics services architecture